distribute-protocol/distribute-contracts/README.md

 ### Setup

+Make sure to have [Truffle v4.0.0](https://github.com/trufflesuite/truffle/releases/tag/v4.0.0) installed:

+`$ npm install -g truffle`

-Make sure to have [Truffle 4 beta](https://github.com/trufflesuite/truffle/releases) installed.
-Using other versions of truffle will result in solc errors.
+Using other versions of truffle may result in solc warnings & errors.

-If you already have Truffle 3 installed, uninstall it first:
-`$ npm uninstall -g truffle`

-Then install Truffle 4 beta:
-`$ npm install -g truffle@beta`

-If you haven't already, install [TestRPC](https://github.com/ethereumjs/testrpc):
-`$ npm install -g ethereum-js testrpc`

 ### Run Tests

-In its own window, start a TestRPC instance:
-`$ testrpc`

-In another window, deploy the contracts and run the tests:
+In a terminal window, run the following command:

-`$ truffle test`
+`$ truffle develop`

+In the resulting command line interface (which contains an integrated test blockchain, removing the need for a TestRPC instance for testing), run the following commands:

+`truffle(develop)> compile`

+`truffle(develop)> migrate`

+`truffle(develop)> test`